AdityaB2007/iskcon-website/README.md

 ---

-## 📚 Learning Objectives
+## Learning Objectives

 This project is also a hands-on learning experience in frontend development.

 Focus areas include:
 - Writing clean, semantic HTML
-- Building layouts using Flexbox
+- Building CSS layouts using Flexbox
 - Designing consistent spacing systems
 - Creating reusable component styles
 - Understanding how design decisions affect user experience (UX)

 ---

-## 🙏 Contributing
+## Contributing

 This project is being developed as a service effort for the local devotional community.